-Your other options are to take matters into your own hands.
-If you can’t wait 30 minutes or more and don’t have a plunger (By the way, why don’t you have a plunger?) then you’ll need to don the rubber gloves and mash it up.
+Many people that often have large feces also keep a poop knife handy.
+If you can’t wait 30 minutes or more and don’t have a plunger (By the way, why don’t you have a plunger?) then you’ll need to don the rubber gloves and cut it up.

 That should make it manageable enough to be able to flush.

 Alternatively, you can use a spatula or just use your gloved hands to mash it up enough.

 Don’t use Drano!
 It can damage your toilet and is quite dangerous if it splatters on you when you try to plunge it.

 Power assist toilets are an incredible way to deal with flushing hard poop.
 They use very high pressure to force clogs through the pipes and into the sewer.

 You should do yourself a favor and look into this system that will help you flush just about anything through your toilet pipe.
 If you have frequent hard poops that require some force to flush then this is the answer.
 Those methods above are great when you don’t have this problem often but if you have to do this every day then it becomes an issue.

 The great thing about this device is that it fits in most toilet tanks.
 Then, you will never have a clogged toilet again. whether it is from a large poop or for some other reason.

 Think about what those toilets are like in an airplane when they flush and you get the idea about the force of these power assist flushers.